MStarmans91/starter-hugo-academic/content/home/experience.md

     location: Rotterdam, the Netherlands
     date_start: '2016-10-01'
     date_end: '2022-02-01'
+    description: |2-
-    description: See extended description in the "about" section on this website.
+      See extended description in the "about" section on this website.

+      Supervisors: Stefan Klein, Jan-Jaap Visser, Wiro Niessen

   - title: MSc Applied Physics
     company: Delft University of Technology